Zondax/cosmos-sdk/crypto/docs/adr.md

 The architecture objectives that define our design are based on the following concepts:

-* **Modularity**: Users should be able to use only what they need independently
+* **Modularity**: Users should be able to use only what they need instead of getting the whole module, keeping projects decoupled lightweight.
-* **Extensibility**: Adding or modifying a module should be easy
+* **Simplicity**: The proposal follows a modular API architecture, abstracting complex behaviour and defining a clear interaction between modules.
-* **Simplicity**: Users should be able to use/interacts confidently with components trough minimal requirements and interactions.
+* **Extensibility**: Adding new features as key types, signing algorithms, etc. Has been made easier, in order to avoid forks and promote users to come up with their own implementations of the interfaces, which should instantly work with the rest of the module without modifications.

 ### **Modules**